CatLabInteractive/catlab-drinks/docs/nfc.md

 Remote orders
 -------------
-While the cards UUID is enough for a topup, it is not random enough to be reliable for remote orders.
+While the cards UID is enough for a topup, it is not random enough to be reliable for remote orders.
 Therefor, for each card known to the system, an `order token` is generated for each card.
 This order token can then be injected into a third party system that allows users to order drinks straight from there table.